raghav-7288/Transliteration-System/readme.md

    - `dropout`: Dropout rate for regularization.
    - `bidirectional`: Boolean indicating whether the RNN is bidirectional.
    - `cell_type`: Type of RNN cell used ('LSTM', 'GRU', or 'RNN').

-3. Initialize an instance of the `Attention` class with the required parameter:

-   - `hidden_size`: Size of the hidden state.

 4. Initialize an instance of the `Decoder` class with the required parameters: